What is document intelligence? A lender’s definition

 The broader document-AI category (the horizontal one that emerged around 2018) handles invoices, contracts, HR records, anything.
 Generic by design.

 Document intelligence, as we use the term, is the lending-specific, output-validated, policy-aware version.
-It understands BIR Form 2316, KTP, CPF statements, and EPF records.
-It handles the documents your borrowers actually submit, including the ones that are handwritten, photographed under bad lighting, or scanned at 72 DPI.
+It understands the documents your borrowers actually submit, including the ones that are handwritten, photographed under bad lighting, scanned at 72 DPI, or skewed on the glass.

 That distinction matters.
-Many horizontal vendors perform well on clean, machine-generated PDFs.
-The hard part is bad-quality input, which is most of what lenders in the Philippines and Southeast Asia receive.
+Many horizontal IDPs (Ocrolus, Rossum, Hyperscience) were built for pristine, machine-generated US forms and perform well there.
+The hard part is bad-quality input, which is most of what real lenders receive.
+Floowed reads and analyses the paperwork those IDPs choke on.
 If a vendor won’t give you a live sample test on your own documents, that’s your answer.

 Where document intelligence fits in a loan decisioning pipeline